AdobeDocs/indesign-api-docs/README.md

     "destination" : "jobasset/template.indt"
 }
 ```
-In all the above examples, you can view that data is divided into source and destination.
+In all the above examples, you can see that data is divided into source and destination.
 The first attribute, `'source'` is where the asset is downloaded from.
 The second attribute `'destination'` refers to the location where the asset would be downloaded to.
 You can find more information in below sections.

 ### Provide output assets
-Like input assets, the platform supports multiple asset types for output as well.
+Like input assets, the platform supports multiple asset types for output.
 These asset types signify storage repositories to which platform can upload.
 You can provide this information in the `"outputs"` array within the body of the request.
 Here are the supported types:

 <table style="background-color:White;">